kubernetes/community/community/office-hours.md

 If you submit a [SO question](https://stackoverflow.com/questions/tagged/kubernetes) we can prepare ahead of time and check important details.

-As a thanks to the community the asker can then ensure that a well written answer makes it way to the question afterwards so that we can build a knowledge base and help maintain the incoming questions on SO.
+As a thanks to the community the person asking the question can then ensure that a well written answer makes it way to the question afterwards so that we can build a knowledge base and help maintain the incoming questions.
 We can also use the video archive of each meeting to bring context to each SO question we answer.

 Questions that aren’t addressed or need work can be punted to the next week or we can encourage other people to give them a look, at a bare minimum we can at least help socialize the difficult questions.
+We keep a backlog of open questions in the [meeting notes](http://bit.ly/k8s-office-hours-notes).

-The hosts will do a shout out of thanks to the current leaderboard of SO answerers each meeting so the people helping answer questions can get some recognition.
+The hosts will do a shout out of thanks to the [current leaderboard](https://stackoverflow.com/tags/kubernetes/topusers) of SO answerers each meeting so the people helping answer questions can get some recognition.

 #### What’s Ontopic